North vs Reed Elementary: A C and a B in Leander ISD Compared (2024-25 TEA)

 Are both schools in Leander ISD?

-Which school feeds into better secondary schools?
+Which school feeds into Vista Ridge High School?

 Ready to Find Your Home?